KaiZTeh/KaiZTeh.github.io/content/event/example/index.md

   postcode:
   country: Spain

-summary: We present an implementation of a causal discovery algorithm under relaxed conditions.
+summary: We present an implementation of a causal discovery algorithm that works under relaxed conditions.
 abstract: 'We present an implementation of a causal discovery algorithm that works under relaxed conditions.'

 # Talk start and end times.